Musashi1584/JediClass/X2JediClassWOTC/ReadMe.txt

 [i]"For over a thousand generations, the Jedi were the guardians of peace and justice in the Old Republic — before the dark times.
 Before the Empire."[/i]

-Vanilla and Long War 2 / Long War Perk Pack compatible.

-[b]IMPORTANT 1 For vanilla (Not LW2 or LWPP user) use my [url=steamcommunity.com/sharedfiles/filedetails/?id=923981897]LW Promotion Screen For Vanilla[/url] which allows you to display the third perk column and the grand master rank.[/b]

-[b]IMPORTANT 2 Accidentally i chose the same mod id as the old jedi class mod by Marweezy.
-This means you can only run either this or the old mod not both at the same time.[/b]

 Jedi can't be trained in the Guerilla Training School and they are rare to get on rookie promotion.

 [h1]Force Powers[/h1]